mohammadhprp/fit-boost/README.md

 3. Create a new database and configure the `.env` file with your database credentials.
 4. Run `php artisan migrate` to create the database tables.

+## Documentation

+Please refer to the [Fit Boost API documentation](documents/api.md) for detailed instructions on how to use the app.

 ## Contributing

 1. Fork the repository.